 There are so many reasons and degrees of sorrow.
-Sorrow is most certain at the death of a loved one…many have experienced this recently.
+Sorrow is almost certain at the death of a loved one…many have experienced this.
 But there are many other types of sorrow which carry varying degrees of emotional response on our part.
 The loss of a mate or relative through a divorce, through either permanent or temporary separation such as one going off to military service, off to school or to a new job.

 A permanent loss brings greater sorrow than if we know we will regain that loved one in the future.

 If you were to lose your reputation, it would bring sorrow.
 This could be over something extremely serious such as our business being ruined or even as small as someone making a critical remark to or about us.
 There are so many reasons for sorrow we could not name them all.

 Let’s just look at some ways to handle them.

 The first and most important principle for us to KNOW is that God is still on the throne and He never makes mistakes.
 Often our sorrow comes because we think we know what is best for ourselves and others rather than trusting God with the details.

 Romans 8:28 is eternally true when God says, “And we know that all things work together for good to those who love God, to those who are the called according to His purpose.”